Kyriosity/dotNet-dev-ideas/README.md

 # General ideas for .NET development
 Everything in this repository is the subject of IMHO (in my humble/honest opinion).
-I could have misunderstood or misssed some points as well.
+I could have misunderstood or missed some points as well.
 Errors and mistakes are possible.

 With this said, any rational critic (review) is very welcome.